Polyvagal Theory and Trauma

 Early in vertebrate evolution, neural regulation of the heart was mediated by an unmyelinated, less-than-efficient vagus.
 This neural system provided an ability to defend by immobilizing, which meant reducing metabolic demands, reducing oxygen demands, reducing food demands, and surviving.

 As mammals evolved, something special happened to the vagus.
-The evolved vagus was able to dampen the sympathetic nervous system and the adrenal circuits to enable mammals to engage socially, and to optimize metabolic resources.
+The evolved, myelinated vagus was able to dampen the sympathetic nervous system and the adrenal circuits to enable mammals to both engage socially and optimize metabolic resources.

 This is one of the main points of the Polyvagal Theory – when we are social and engaged, we’re reducing metabolic demands in order to facilitate health, growth, and restoration.

-- The first part of your nervous system will try to negotiate by using the face, using vocalization, using language.
+- Social Engagement System – The first circuit of their nervous system – the pathway that is unique to mammals – will try to negotiate by using the face, vocalization, or language.
+This is what Stephen Porges, PhD has coined the social engagement system.

 The problem is that when we start dealing with trauma, the clinical world is obsessed with the event and not with understanding that a person’s response to the event is the critical feature.